sb2bg/marionette/docs/run.md

 # Run

-`mar.run` is the Phase 0 scenario wrapper.
-It executes one scenario twice with the same seed and compares the resulting traces byte-for-byte.
+`mar.runCase` is the primary stateful scenario wrapper.
+It initializes a fresh state value for each replay attempt, executes the scenario twice with the same seed, runs named checks, and compares the resulting traces byte-for-byte.

+`mar.run` remains the lower-level world-only wrapper for scenarios that do not need structured state.

-## Shape
+## World-Only Shape

 ```zig
 const std = @import("std");